Willie169/Android-Non-Root/README.md

 * Tap the `Server` name to connect to it.
 * If you encounter incorrect mouse display or recieving, going to `Settings` \> `Input` \> `Mouse` and toggling on `Hide local pointer` may help.

-Go to [Introduction of VNC (Virtual Network Computing)](introduction-of-vnc-virtual-network-computing) for introduction of VNC.

 ### Features of AVNC

 * Gesture styles: Automatic, Touchscreen (Do actions at touch-point), or Touchpad mode (Do actions at pointer).